 Publications An intergenerational audit for the UK 2023 13 November 2023 by Molly Broome and Adam Corlett and Sophie Hale and Charlie McCurdy and Cara Pacitti Five years ago, our Intergenerational Commission set out the numerous threats to the UK’s promise of intergenerational progress.
 More recently, the spotlight has once again fallen on this issue, but… Continue Reading

-Events The wealth of a nation What the changing size and shape of household wealth means for Scotland Monday 30 October 2023 This event is in Edinburgh.
-Register to attend in person.
-Record low interest rates over the past 30 years led to a wealth boom, with Scottish households seeing wealth rise… Continue Reading
+Events The wealth of a nation What the changing size and shape of household wealth means for Scotland Monday 30 October 2023 This event was in Edinburgh.
+Record low interest rates over the past 30 years led to a wealth boom, with Scottish households seeing wealth rise by £700 billion since the… Continue Reading

 Publications Peaked Interest?
 What higher interest rates mean for the size and distribution of Britain's household wealth 17 July 2023 by Molly Broome and Ian Mulheirn and Simon Pittaway Over the past four decades, the total value of wealth owned by UK households has been on a seemingly-relentless upward path: rising from around three-times GDP in the mid 1980s… Continue Reading